Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Is a Computer Science (CS) Degree Worth It?

-If you’re a gamer, mathlete, or geek in general, you might want to consider turning your casual nerdery into cold, hard cash by pursuing a computer science degree.
-As our world becomes more and more dependent on the internet and computers in general, computer science majors are standing out from the crowd to become competitive job applicants and higher-than-average earners.
+If you enjoy — and excel at — math and problem solving, you may want to consider majoring in computer science (or CS).
+As our world becomes increasingly dependent on technology, computer science majors are standing out from the crowd as competitive job applicants and higher-than-average earners.

 Since our world is increasingly dependent on computer technology, computer scientists are in demand in a wide range of industries, from more traditional paths like corporate web development or information security to positions in fintech startups, healthcare, communications, and more.

-Basically, if it has to do with programming or maintaining computer software or networks, computer science can help prepare you for it.
-Of course, you may need to pursue studies at the graduate level in order to unlock access to certain positions—but it all starts with a computer science major in college.
+Basically, if a job has to do with programming or maintaining computer software or networks, computer science can help prepare you for it.
+In some cases, you may need to pursue studies at the graduate level in order to unlock access to certain positions — but it all starts with a computer science major in college.

-However, both will graduate with a basic understanding of common coding languages and a general aptitude around computer software that will set them up for a job in technology.
+However, students with either major will graduate with a basic understanding of common coding languages and a general aptitude around computer software that will set them up for a job in technology.

 What are Common Computer Science Degree Requirements?

-A computer science degree can grant you access to a wide range of opportunities—but you do have to do the work to earn one first.
+A computer science degree can grant you access to a wide range of opportunities — but you do have to do the work to earn one first.
 Given its focus on programming and problem-solving, computer science is a math-heavy degree that requires students to grapple with some heady, abstract concepts.
-It’s definitely a challenging course of study for most.
+As college majors go, it’s definitely considered a challenging course of study.

-For instance, computer science majors can expect to be required to take calculus courses, as well as other complicated types of math like linear algebra and statistics.
-Students will also likely need to master—or at least demonstrate proficiency in—several different programming languages (for example, Java, SQL, and Python®), as well as facing classes that cover complex and often theoretical topics like algorithm design, data visualization, neural networks, and basic cryptography.
+For instance, computer science majors are typically required to take calculus courses, as well as other complicated types of math like linear algebra and statistics.
+Students will also likely need to master — or at least demonstrate proficiency in — several different programming languages (for example, Java, SQL, and Python®).
+They can also expect to face classes that cover complex and often theoretical topics, such as algorithm design, data visualization, neural networks, and basic cryptography.

 Of course, the specifics of your degree requirement will depend on which institution you’re attending and also which specific computer science degree you’re after.